-When the time comes to sell your home, most real estate agents will advise you to update and refresh your décor (unless you have recently done so) – a fresh coat of paint on the walls, a little less clutter on the shelves, and, oh yeah, replace your carpet!
+When the time comes to sell your home, most real estate agents will advise you to update and refresh your décor, unless you have recently done so.
+Put a fresh coat of paint on the walls, make sure to de-clutter the shelves, and, oh yeah, replace your carpet!
 This process is known as staging your home–you are “setting the stage” for buyers to see your home in its most appealing and aesthetically pleasing state.

 According to Ronique Gibson, Home Staging Expert, “the finishes and material in your home can make a huge difference when getting a higher return on your investment (ROI) in the sale of your home.”
 It goes without saying, therefore, that having soiled, stained, or matted carpet will not go far towards getting top dollar for your home, and could cause your home to sit longer on the market.
 This is why many sellers choose to replace tired carpet or floors before listing their home.

 So, now that you’ve decided to replace your carpet, which is the best type of carpet for selling your home?
-Purchasing carpet for the purpose of selling your home is slightly different than purchasing carpet for yourself, in that there are different features and qualities you will want the carpet to have.
+Purchasing carpet for the purpose of selling your home is slightly different than purchasing carpet for yourself because there are different features and qualities you will want the carpet to have.

-If you live in a modern urban home, you may want to consider carpet that is trendier, as your market will be different than that for a suburban or rural home.
-Consider going with a cut-and-loop style– I suggest a short-pile geometric or pin-dot look.
+If you live in a modern urban home, you may want to consider a type of carpet that is trendier, as your market will be different than that for a suburban or rural home.
+Consider going with a cut-and-loop style–perhaps a short-pile geometric or pin-dot look.
 Or, if many of your finishes are smooth and polished, consider a long-pile frieze to add some texture and sense of comfort to the space.

 Light-colored neutrals generally work best, as they help the space to feel larger.
-However, many home-buyers will be put off by white carpet, as they will worry how they will keep it clean.
-So, go with a light beige, taupe, or warm gray tone (cool grays can feel uninviting).
+However, many home buyers will be put off by white carpet, as they will worry about how they will keep it clean.
+So go with a light beige, taupe, or warm gray tone; cool grays can feel uninviting.